Parts of a CV

 - replenishing stock

-However, if you have chosen a work-focused CV you might want to provide more detail.
+If you have chosen a work-focused CV you might want to provide more detail.
 You can include an introductory sentence giving a brief description of the role, followed by more detailed bullet points outlining your responsibilities and achievements.
 For example:

 January 2015-July 2016